 Writers Write is your one-stop writing resource.
-In this post, we discuss everything you need to know about writing a scene.
+In this post, on the anatomy of a scene we discuss everything you need to know about writing a scene.

 In my first post in this series on writing scenes and sequels, I covered 10 important things to remember about these storytelling devices.
 In today’s post, I am going to cover the anatomy of a scene.